rafaelspinto/workshop-tdd-java/README.md

 There are plenty of tools out there that can help you with this.
 In this workshop we will be using the following:

-* Automation Server - Allows you to automate the test execution ([Continuous Integration](https://www.thoughtworks.com/continuous-integration)) and other routines associated with it ([Continuous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html)/[Continuous Deployment](https://www.agilealliance.org/glossary/continuous-deployment/)).
+* **Automation Server** - Allows you to automate the test execution ([Continuous Integration](https://www.thoughtworks.com/continuous-integration)) and other routines associated with it ([Continuous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html)/[Continuous Deployment](https://www.agilealliance.org/glossary/continuous-deployment/)).
 In this particular case we are using [Travis CI](https://travis-ci.org/).

     You can check the current status of the workshop project by clicking the following badge:

    [![Build Status](https://travis-ci.org/rafaelspinto/workshop-tdd-java.svg?branch=master)](https://travis-ci.org/rafaelspinto/workshop-tdd-java)

-* Static Code Analysis - Allows you continuously inspect the quality of the code by detecting issues and providing suggestions to solve them.
+* **Static Code Analyzer** - Allows you to continuously inspect the quality of the code by detecting issues and providing suggestions to solve them.
 In this project we are using [SonarCloud](http://sonarcloud.io).

     You can check the current status of the workshop project by clicking the following badge: